-Opportunity Cost: The value of the best alternative that is forgone.
+Opportunity Cost: The value of the best alternative forgone when an item or activity is chosen.
 Because of scarcity, whenever people make a choice, another opportunity is forgone.

-Opportunity Cost Is Subjective: Only the individual making the choice can identify the most attractive alternative.
-Calculating opportunity cost requires time, information, and the assumption that people rationally choose the most valued alternative.
+Opportunity Cost Is Subjective: Only the individual making a choice can identify the most attractive alternative.